message/iata/RU.md

-Published 26.11.2021
+Published 28.11.2021
-1. Passengers are not allowed to enter.
+1. Passengers arriving from or who in the past 10 days have been in Botswana, Eswatini, Hong Kong (SAR China), Lesotho, Madagascar, Mozambique, Namibia, South Africa, Tanzania or Zimbabwe are not allowed to enter.
+- This does not apply to nationals of the Russian Fed.
+2. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of the Russian Fed. and their family members;
 - permanent residents of the Russian Fed.;